4dn-dcic/hic2cool/README.md

 ## Changelog:

 ### 0.4.2
-* Fixed issue where hic files could not be converted if they were missing normalization vectors.
+* Fixed issue where hic files could not be converted if they were missing normalization vectors
 ### 0.4.1
 * Fixed error in reading counts from hic files of version 6
 * Chromosome names are now directly taken from hic file (with exception of 'all')